kumarishan/personal-notes/programming-languages/theory.md

 ------------
 a function is said to have side effect if in addition to returing a result it also modifies some state or have observable interaction with calling functions
-absence of side effects is necessart but not sufficient condition for referential transparency
+absence of side effects is necessary but not sufficient condition for referential transparency
+anything that violates referential transparency has side effects

 pure functions
 --------------
 the function always evaluate to the same result value given the same argument values
 evaluation of the result doesnot cause any observable side effects or output
+if it is referentially transparent for all referentially trasnparent parameters

 referential transparency
 ------------------------